alexrivadeneira/i2wd/week2/outline.md

 ```

 ### Exercise: Fix the Syntax Errors
 Copy and paste the following template into a fresh file in Sublime.
 Save the file as an HTML file.
 You should see the code appear with different colors after you save it.
 What does this file look like in the browser?
-It's not pretty because it has a lot of syntax errors.
+Spoiler alert: it's not pretty because it has a lot of syntax errors.
 It's your job to correct the syntax errors and make the page work.

 😎 **ProTip** You can quickly view your code in the web browser.
 In Sublime, right click anywhere in your HTML document, then select "View in Browser".
 ```